 So, now I want to find out what is the best GPS for snowmobile when it is used for ice fishing.

 I have a post about GPS for ATV trails and the mentioned GPS as Trail Tech 912-301 Voyager GPS, and other devices could be used for a snowmobile ride.
 Voyager is the perfect device for the trail rider's GPS.

 I say again that I am not so conversant in snowmobile details and therefore I am searching for what I do not know on the internet.

 I am surprisingly found that no especially for snowmobile designed GPS device.

 At least by simple typing in Google with keyword GPS for snowmobiles.

-Some manufacturers try to do something to fill this gap by the help of smartphone app by connecting a phone to the factory-installed infotainment system.
+Some manufacturers try to do something to fill this gap with the help of a smartphone app by connecting a phone to the factory-installed infotainment system.
 One of it is a Polaris Interactive Display 2.0.

 What to do at present to enjoy the safe and pleasant ride by snowmobile and not to get lost in the woods or to safely reach a solid ground when sudden fog or a snowstorm hit you on the ice far from shore.